 Why Puffy Eye Bags Happen:

 Bags under eyes are caused when the tissue structures and muscles supporting your eyelids weaken.
-The skin may start to sag, and fat that’s usually around the eye can move into the area below your eyes.
+The skin starts to sag, and fat that’s usually around the eye can move into the area below your eyes.
 Also, the space below your eyes can gather fluid, making the area look puffy or swollen.

 Tips to reduce eye bags and puffiness: